daveyarwood/blog.djy.io/src/_drafts/something-cool-that-happened-every-month-of-my-life-2011.md

 ---

-**May 2011:** ...

-* may 2011
-  * antibubbles played free comic book day at ultimate comics in chapel hill
-  * we all wore sunglasses, cut-off tees and jorts
-  * i got incredibly sun-burned, but all in all it was a net win
+> TODO: photo of us playing our set

+**May 2011:** Antibubbles were invited to play a set at an outdoor [Free Comic Book Day][free-comic-book-day] event at [Ultimate Comics][ultimate-comics] in Chapel Hill.
+It was among the most memorable shows that we ever played.
+Just for fun, we all decided to wear matching outfits with sunglasses, [jorts][jorts] and T-shirts cut into tank tops.
+I got super sun-burned, but all in all it was a lot of fun.

 ---

-**June 2011:** ...

-* june 2011
+> TODO: photo of us playing with kittens

+**June 2011:** Antibubbles visited the [Goathouse Refuge][goathouse-refuge], an animal sanctuary dedicated to rescuing and finding adoptive homes for cats.
+They had a _lot_ of cats there.
+We went there collectively as a band because we had this crazy idea to shoot a music video for ["Tonight Tonight Tonight"][antibubbles-ttt] there, interspersing footage of us playing with kittens, etc. with footage of us playing the song live.

-  * antibubbles visited the goathouse refuge and played with a room full of kittens
+Sadly, we never ended up shooting the video, but it was still fun to visit the Goathouse Refuge and hang out in a room full of cuddly kittens for a while.
-  * include a picture

 ---